The Drawing of the Three: Audiobook

 How long is The Drawing of the Three as an audiobook?

-Can I listen to The Drawing of the Three free?
+Is The Drawing of the Three free as an audiobook?

 Is The Drawing of the Three worth listening to at 1.5× speed?